×

 Interested in learning more about BIM Modeling?
 Here’s something that might interest you:

-Novatr offers you a course in BIM Professional Course for Architects that will help you understand computation in different design fields with industry workflows, advanced tools for a concrete foundation in computational design.
+Novatr offers you a course in BIM Professional Course for Civil and Structural Engineers that will help you understand computation in different design fields with industry workflows, advanced tools for a concrete foundation in computational design.
 Learn high-performance computational BIM and building analysis via a live industry project.
 Bag opportunities along with professional certification, endless career possibilities and upskilling.